nanopb/nanopb/docs/reference.rst

 Field decoder for PB_LTYPE_SUBMESSAGE.
 Calls `pb_decode`_ to perform the actual decoding. ::

     bool pb_dec_submessage(pb_istream_t *stream, const pb_field_t *field, void *dest)

+**Note:** This is an internal function that is not useful in decoder callbacks.
+To read submessage fields in callbacks, use `pb_decode`_ directly.

 :stream:        Input stream to read from.
 :field:         Field description structure.
 Only *field->ptr* matters.